it As. SOc We outline how to review a system and organization controls (SOC) report, an essential part of vendor and risk management functions.

 How to Review a SOC Report

 When obtaining the report, make sure it is the correct one.
 There are vendors that issue anywhere from one to sometimes more than 30 reports for different areas of the business.
-To increase the efficiency and effectiveness of your review, ensure you have the correct report.
-If you are reviewing card issuance procedures, the item processing report will not suffice.
+Ensuring you have the right report increases the efficiency and effectiveness of your review.
+Case in point; if you are reviewing card issuance procedures, an item processing report will not suffice.

 Time Period of Report